-- 2. The owners and all employees of the establishment would complete an approved course in Licensee Education on Alcohol and Drugs (LEAD), or other "Responsible Beverage Sales" (RBS) or any other California Department of Alcoholic Beverage Control Board (ABC) approved program within 60 days of hire for employees hired after the passage of this Development Code or within six (6) months of the passage of this Development Code for existing employees.
+2. The owners and all employees of the establishment would complete an approved course in Licensee Education on Alcohol and Drugs (LEAD), or other "Responsible Beverage Sales" (RBS) or any other California Department of Alcoholic Beverage Control Board (ABC) approved program within 60 days of hire for employees hired after the passage of this Development Code or within six (6) months of the passage of this Development Code for existing employees.
 To satisfy this requirement, a certified program must meet the standards of the Alcohol Beverage Control Responsible Beverage Service Advisory Board, Service Advisory Board or other certifying/licensing body designated by the State of California.
-This requirement would not be applicable upon denial of the project. - The operator has not complied at its prior location with all provisions of local, state and federal laws, rules, regulations, policies, or orders, including, but not limited to, those promulgated and or enforced by the ABC, California Business and Professions Code Sections 24200, 24200.6, and 25612.5, and any condition imposed on any valid permit(s) issued pursuant to applicable laws, regulations or other authority.
-This includes compliance with annual city business license fees; and - 4.
-A finding of public convenience or necessity is not required because the establishment is moving from one location to another within the same census tract which is already over-concentrated.
+This requirement would not be applicable upon denial of the project.

+3. 3.
+The proposed use will comply with all provisions of local, state and federal laws, rules, regulations, policies, or orders, including, but not limited to, those promulgated and or enforced by the ABC, California Business and Professions Code Sections 24200, 24200.6, and 25612.5, and any condition imposed on any valid permit(s) issued pursuant to applicable laws, regulations or other authority.
+This includes compliance with annual city business license fees; and would not be applicable upon denial of the project.

+A finding of public convenience or necessity is not required because 4. the establishment is moving from one location to another within the same census tract which is already over-concentrated.